-Seasoned executive Geoffroy de la Bourdonnaye has been quietly working his magic at Chloé since he assumed the helm of the company in 2010.
+Seasoned executive Geoffroy de la Bourdonnaye worked his magic at Chloé during his nine year tenure.
 Despite the fact that the brand’s owner, Swiss luxury conglomerate Richemont, has deprioritised its fashion businesses, the French house continues to perform well under Natacha Ramsay-Levi , following Clare Waight Keller 's successful tenure.

 The French business executive has lent his transformative business acumen to two renowned fashion companies, notably leading economic revival at department store Liberty and changes in strategy in an attempt to bolster Chloé’s growth and profitability as chief executive of the French fashion house.